ABThakur123/ParkWise/README.md

-# 🚗 ParkWiser – Smart Parking Management System
+# 🚗 ParkWise – Smart Parking Management System

-ParkWiser is a smart, responsive parking management system designed to simplify urban parking by enabling users to reserve, locate, and manage parking spots in real-time.
+ParkWise is a smart, responsive parking management system designed to simplify urban parking by enabling users to reserve, locate, and manage parking spots in real-time.
 It features a sleek, intuitive UI/UX and is built for both users and administrators with accessibility and efficiency in mind.

 ---